 You should note that this doesn’t disable friend requests in Roblox.
 Therefore, it’s important to check in on the Friend Requests page on the website to ensure strangers are not being accepted.

 A couple of years ago Roblox game to the Xbox.
-How the parental controls works on the Xbox is slightly different to a PC, Mac or tablet.
+How the parental controls work on the Xbox is slightly different from a PC, Mac, or tablet.

 Additionally, you can further limit the interactions with other players on the Xbox as follows: